 Auction Process: The Charity Auction process will proceed as follows (subject to change):

 - Items will be presented at an in-person panel on Sunday afternoon for bidding.
 The items will be presented in an order to be decided by FE staff.

 - Bids are placed by voice or by raised hand (the auctioneer must acknowledge the bid).
 Each bid must be higher than the previous bid.

 - Once the auctioneer declares the item sold, the sale is final and binding upon the donor and the buyer (the last valid bid received).

 - All items (from voice and silent auction) will be available for pickup and payment at the voice auction (all major credit cards are accepted; we are discouraging cash).
 Buyers who fail to pay will forfeit items purchased, and may be subject to other sanctions.

 Placement of items and combining items: FE staff have full discretion regarding the presentation of items, including the decision to combine individually donated items into a single ‘lot’ offered for sale.
-We also reserve the right to decide whether to place an item in the voice auction or the virtual auction.
+We also reserve the right to decide whether to place an item in the voice auction.

 Withdrawing an item: FE reserves the right to withdraw an item from auction at any time at its discretion.
 A donor may also request an item be withdrawn and returned to them prior to final sale only, subject to approval by the Charity Lead.